benhaube/network-portfolio/README.md

 ```

 > [!note]
-> Move the resulting `site/` directory onto the Web server of your choise.
+> Move the resulting `site/` directory onto the Web server of your choice.